pgimby/pjl-web/README.md

 ### Methods

-##### _labItem.addVersion(version)
+##### _LabItem.addVersion(version)
-> Appends a new version to an existing `_labItem` object's version list.
+> Appends a new version to an existing `_LabItem` object's version list.
 Takes a valid version dictionary as an argument.
 The dictionary must have keys for "path", "year", "course", "semester", and "directory".
 These may be empty strings but they must exist.

 ```
-db = labDB("../labDB.xml")
+db = LabDB("../labDB.xml")

 lab = db.getLab(idnum=0001)